Mozart, l'opéra rock

 Mozart, l'opéra rock ("Mozart, the rock opera") is a French musical with music by Dove Attia, Jean-Pierre Pilot, Olivier Schultheis, William Rousseau, Nicolas Luciani, Rodrigue Janois and François Castello, lyrics by Vincent Baguian and Patrice Guirao and a book by Attia and François Chouquet.
-The show is a dramatization of the life of Wolfgang Amadeus Mozart beginning from the age of 17 and culminating with his death in 1791 at the age of 35.
+The show is a dramatization of the life of Wolfgang Amadeus Mozart, beginning from the age of 17 and culminating with his death in 1791 at the age of 35.
 It uses both original pop-rock compositions as well as pre-existing music composed by Mozart and other composers, including Antonio Salieri.

 Productions

 The musical premiered on 22 September 2009 at the Palais des Sports de Paris, where it continued until 3 January 2010.
 From 4 February 2010 until 3 July 2010, it went on tour in France, Belgium, and Switzerland.
 It returned to Paris between 9 November 2010 and 9 January 2011.
 A second tour began on 4 February 2011, and the production closed on 10 July 2011 at the Palais Omnisports de Paris-Bercy.
 It was directed by Olivier Dahan, choreographed by Dan Stewart and produced by Attia and Albert Cohen.

 In 2013, Japanese production featured Akinori Nakagawa and Koji Yamamoto alternating the roles of Mozart and Salieri.

 In 2019, Japan's all-female theater troupe Takarazuka Revue Star Troupe's staged the musical.
 It featured Makoto Rei as Mozart, Hitomi Maisora as Constanze and Ruumi Nagina as Salieri.
-Production ran in both Osaka and Tokyo, and released a CD and Bluray.
+Production ran in both Osaka and Tokyo, and released a CD and Blu-ray.